Research Fellow

 - Strong judgment about research prioritisation

-- Intellectual honesty and rigour
+- Intellectual honesty and rigor

 - Clear communication and collaboration skills